ruksana03/arora-dream-crafted-planners/questions_and_answers.md

 #### Answer: ?

-<i> the forEach method  will exicute through the nums array and exicute the callback function for each element</i>
+<i> The for each methord evalute through out the nums array . when it get 0 it evalute as false. so num dose not incriment. so 1,2,3 will evalute as true and  so the ans will be 3 </i>

 </p>
 </details>